The All-Time ToC team honors the top players from Central Illinois that have made the greatest impact on the Oglethorpe Tournament of Champions.

 Matt Roth, 6’3″ SG 2006-2007

-.: Not only is Matt Roth the State Farm ToC’s all-time leader in three-pointers made (34) in a career, he is also the state of Illinois’ all-time leader in three-pointers made as well.
-Roth is the 13th All-Time Leading Career Scorer in the ToC with 137 points in six games.
-He was named the Most Valuable Player of the City of Washington Invitational in 2006 and 2007 and led Washington High School to back to back championships in the event.
-Roth was also named the CoW’s Most Outstanding Player in 2007 when he led the Panthers remarkable comeback victory over Memphis Briarcrest, TN (70-69 in OT), in the most exciting tournament finale in ToC history.
-Roth played collegiately for the Indiana Hoosiers.
+.: Not only is Matt Roth the ToC’s all-time leader in three-pointers made (34) in a career, he is also the state of Illinois’ all-time leader in three-pointers made as well.
+Roth is the 15th All-Time Leading Career Scorer in the ToC with 137 points in six games.
+He was named the Most Valuable Player of the Washington Invitational in 2006 and 2007 and led Washington High School to back to back championships in the event.
+Roth was also named the Washington Invitational Most Outstanding Player in 2007 when he led the Panthers remarkable comeback victory over Memphis Briarcrest, TN (70-69 in OT), in the most exciting tournament finale in ToC history.
+Roth played college basketball for the Indiana Hoosiers.

 Jordan Prosser, 6’8″ PF 2007-2008